Stocks dip, oil rebounds: 'The mood is fairly fragile'

 NEW YORK (Reuters) - Global equities dipped and the dollar hovered near four-month highs on Wednesday as concerns about extended economic lockdowns in Europe and the potential for higher taxes in the United States weighed on investor sentiment.

-European shares dipped to near two-week lows, while oil prices bounced back from steep losses on Tuesday after a ship ran aground in the Suez Canal, though traffic was expected to resume soon.
+European shares closed near two-week lows, while oil prices surged after steep losses on Tuesday after one of the world’s largest container ships ran aground in the Suez Canal.
+Authorities were still trying to clear the ship from the vital shipping lane on Wednesday afternoon. [nL1N2LM051]

 “The mood is fairly fragile as all the optimism that characterised the push higher over the past two or three weeks in shares is starting to bleed away on talk of a European third wave and extensions of pandemic lockdowns in Germany and France,” said Michael Hewson, chief market analyst at CMC Markets.